etairi/sidh-rs/README.md

 ## Warning

-This code has **not** yet received sufficient peer review by other qualified cryptographers to be considered in any way, shape, or form, safe.
+This library is not actively maintained anymore.
+Furthermore, the code has **not** yet received sufficient peer review by other qualified cryptographers to be considered in any way, shape, or form, safe.
 The library was developed for experimentation purposes.

 **USE AT YOUR OWN RISK**